 The spring is a pleasant season during which we often see more mature students who want to combine their studies with a visit to the region.
 The tourist season gets under way throughout France but the chateaux are less busy than in summer.
 Numerous festivals take place in May and June: ‘Aucard de Tours’, a festival of jazz funk, rock, hip hop, rap, French songs, reggae, etc; ‘Vitiloire’, about wine in the region; ‘Jour de Loire’; ‘Le Florilège vocal’, a competition with choirs from around the world; the ‘Rose festivals’; and the classical music festival of the region “Fêtes musicales en Touraine” which has gained an international reputation in the setting of a 12th century grange.

-We still have nice days in September and October.
+We still have very nice days in September and October.
 In the Touraine region, this time of year is called ‘The summer of St Martin’.
 Pleasant bike rides await you!
 Everything restarts after the summer – concerts, theatres, etc. or you can go to Paris for the weekend to see the new art exhibitions, sights, etc..

 From the third week of November, you can taste the ‘new’ wines of the region.